Spend Some Time Alone [Self Improvement 3]

 To make sure that your time stays yours put your phone in silent mode, close all notifications from email, IMs, and social networks.
 And do not use the time to browse the net aimlessly.
 Switch everything off and focus on yourself.

-I have to be alone very often.
 I’d be quite happy if I spent from Saturday night until Monday morning alone in my apartment.
-That’s how I refuel. ~~Audrey Hepburn
+That’s how I refuel. ~ Audrey Hepburn

 Whatever relaxes you, do it.
 Just a disclaimer here: no drugs, alcohol, or any other activities that leave you incapacitated to continue that day.
 Somewhere on the spectrum between meditating and crossfit workout are million other things: learn to play the guitar (don’t do it in the library).
 Start to paint or draw.
 Did you know that you can get pretty good at almost anything in as little as 20 hours?